EJOOSTEROP/mimodast/readme.md

 The image contains ELT pipelines for two data sets.
 The [USGS Earthquake][USGSEarthquakeAPI-url] dataset can be used right out of the box.

 For the [GIE Gas Inventory][GIEAPI-url] dataset an API key is required.
-Create a free [GIE account][GIEAccount-url] to obtain the key.
+Create a free and immediate [GIE account][GIEAccount-url] to obtain the key.

 This key needs to be available as an environment variable (ENV_GIE_XKEY) in the Docker container (it is referenced in the `meltano.yml` configuration file).
 One way to accomplish this is by creating a `.env` file in the `/projet/mimodast/` folder containing:
 >`ENV_GIE_XKEY="YOUR-API-KEY"`